jefflund/archive/quotes.md

 simple that there are obviously no deficiencies, and the other way is to make it so complicated that there are no obvious deficiencies.
 -Tony Hoare

+If you want to set off and go develop some grand new thing, you don’t need millions of dollars of capitalization.
+You need enough pizza and Diet Coke to stick in your refrigerator, a cheap PC to work on, and the dedication to go through with it.
+-John Carmack